Maurizio Jacobacci: Managerial career

 Right at the end of his playing career in 1995, Jacobacci started his coaching career at the amateur level team of AS Origlio.
 For the next two decades, Jacobacci was head coach in lower league teams with a stint as assistant coach at Grasshoppers from 2000 to 2003 where he helped the team to win the Swiss championship twice.
 After a first short spell as head coach at Super League club FC Sion in 2007–08, he was able to work for a longer time successfully at SC Kriens and FC Schaffhausen.
 With the latter club he managed to achieve two promotions in a row from the 4th to the 2nd tier of Swiss football.
 2016 saw his first job abroad at Wacker Innsbruck.
 After four more engagements in Switzerland at FC Wil, a second tme at FC Sion, then Bellinzona and Lugano, he coached Grenoble in France, CS Sfaxien in Tunisia and 1860 Munich in Germany.
 1860 Munich started the 2023–24 season with a win against 1.
 FC Stockheim in the Bavarian Cup.
 He was sacked in December 2023.
+On 6 June 2026, he was appointed as the coach of Nemzeti Bajnokság I club Kispest Honvéd FC.